 When Should You Get the Vaccine?

-Don’t wait until the flu season is here to get vaccinated because it reduces the time that the vaccine can provide protection during the flu season.
+Don’t wait until is the peak of flu season to get vaccinated.
 The vaccine takes about one to two weeks to give full protection against the virus.

 What About Kids?